bpiffard/Capstone_Final_Group_Project/README.md

   - do queries and visualize in Tableau

 ### Visualization:
-  - Tableau: bar chart, line chart, pie chart, map
+  - Tableau: bar chart, line chart, pie chart,
   - Javascript and flask: add table to HTML and add filters. ---refer to UFOs
   - Dashboard:
     - add drop down menu and bar chart to display media campaign result for each food category. --- refer to Belly button biodiversity